When Should I Change My Air Conditioner’s Air Filter at Home?

 - More than one pet or have allergies: Change every 30-45 days

 How To Remember To Change Your Air Conditioner’s Air Filters

-It's simple; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-In addition, your email subscription preferences let’s you set a reminder to change your Austin area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+It’s simple; sign up for the Service Experts Email Club.
+This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
+In addition, your email subscription preferences let’s you set a reminder to change your the U.S. area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some homes have an additional filter in the return ducts.
+Most of you know how to replace the air filter in their system, but some houses have an extra filter in the return ducts.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is made to handle a set amount of pressure in your home, and the more filters you have the more the blower motor works, which can shorten the life of your system if it isn't designed for it.
+Your system is made to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can reduce the life expectancy of your system if it isn’t designed for it.
 Learning whether you have a return filter and replacing it is a piece of cake: